ytsaurus/ytsaurus-ui/packages/ui/docs/configuration.md

 ## Configuration

-By default the application uses base configaration from `path_to_dist/server/configs/common.js` file.
+By default the application uses base configuration from `path_to_dist/server/configs/common.js` file.
 And it might be expanded by additional files throgh special variables:

 - `APP_ENV` - if defined then tries to expand base config from `path_to_dist/server/config/{APP_ENV}.js`
 - `APP_INSTALLATION` - if defined then tries to expand base config from: